Frequently Asked Questions

 The Essentials of Clinical and Translational Science (ECaTS) program is available in an online, asynchronous format, so you can complete it on your schedule.
 This program provides foundational knowledge of biostatistics and epidemiology research methodology and allows participants to become more critical users of medical literature.

 Do credits I've already taken count toward the program I'm applying for?

-Up to 50% of Mayo Clinic Graduate School of Biomedical Sciences credits can be taken prior to program admission.
-If more than 50% of the credits have been taken, they may not count toward program completion.
+Up to six Mayo Clinic Graduate School of Biomedical Sciences credits can be taken prior to program admission.
+If more than six credits have been taken, they may not count toward program completion.